x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 4. From the **Severity** drop-down list, select the severity level.

 > [!NOTE]
 > The **Category** drop-down list is disabled because **Mail flow** is the only category supported in the new EAC.
-Therefore, after Step 4, the next step is selection of the insight type.

-5. From the **Trigger an alert when the following insight is generated** drop-down list, select one of the four insight types.
+5. From the **Trigger an alert when the following insight is generated** drop-down list, select one from the following four types of insights:

+- Mail loop
+- Slow transport rule
+- New users forwarding
+- New domains being forwarded

 6. Click **Next**.
 7. Provide the name or email address of the alert notification recipients in the **Email recipients** box.